Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Results

 \subsection{Spectra}

-The results of fitting the NIRSpec spectra of both objects show that they are consistent with model spectra of ultracool dwarfs.
-While the S/N is low for Bullet-BD1, we still obtain a reasonable fit, giving an effective temperature of {\teffo} (with solutions running up against the coolest available models at 275K).
-This is one of the lowest temperature brown dwarfs known spectroscopically with a best-fit temperature equal to the confirmed lowest temperature known brown dwarf, WISE\,J085510.83-071442.5 \citep{luhman2024}.
+The results of fitting the NIRSpec spectra of both objects show that they are consistent with model spectra of brown dwarfs.
+While the S/N is low for Bullet-BD1, we still obtain a reasonable fit, giving an effective temperature of {\teffoA} for {\bdmodelA} and {\teffoS} for {\bdmodelS}.
+This is one of the lowest temperature brown dwarfs known spectroscopically with a best-fit temperature only slightly larger than the confirmed lowest temperature known brown dwarf, WISE\,J085510.83-071442.5 (Fig.~\ref{fig:ct}, \citealp{luhman2024}, our fit using {\bdmodelA} gives $T_{\rm eff}=263.0^{+0.2}_{-0.2}K$).
+In Fig.~\ref{fig:ct} we also show two other Y dwarfs from \citet{beiler24} WISEA\,J2354+02 with $T_{\rm eff}=359K$ and WISE\, J2209+27 $T_{\rm eff}=367K$).
 Bullet-BD2 is brighter and slightly less red than Bullet-BD1 in the wavelength range 3.5 to 4.5 $\mu$m.
-We find a best-fit temperature of {\tefft} for Bullet-BD2.
-Assuming the sizes of Bullet-BD1 and Bullet-BD2 are the same as that of Jupiter, we obtain distance estimates of {\dteffo} and {\dtefft} (Table~\ref{tab:prop}).
-These are lower than the values derived from the proper motion, but this can be easily reconciled with different assumptions about their sizes or tangential velocities.
-These values for distances are similar to those of other brown dwarfs found by JWST (e.g., \citealp{burgasser24,hainline25}).
-However, Bullet-BD1 and Bullet-BD2 are the lowest-temperature distant BDs spectroscopically confirmed by JWST to date.
+We find a best-fit temperature of {\tefftA} for {\bdmodelA} and {\tefftS} for {\bdmodelS} for Bullet-BD2.

+To estimate the distances, {\nifty} uses the normalization of each model to the spectra.
+Assuming the sizes of Bullet-BD1 and Bullet-BD2 are the same as that of Jupiter, we obtain distance estimates of {\dteffoA} and {\dteffoS} for Bullet-BD1 and {\dtefftA} and {\dtefftS} for Bullet-BD2 for {\bdmodelA} and {\bdmodelS} models, respectively (Table~\ref{tab:prop}).
+We caution, however, that there are known systematic errors in model-inferred temperature and radii from such fitting \citep{sanghi23}.
+We do not include these in the error budget, as they were not determined for the Y dwarfs.

+The model distances are similar to those of other brown dwarfs found by JWST (e.g., \citealp{burgasser24,hainline25}).
+However, Bullet-BD1 is the lowest-temperature distant BD spectroscopically confirmed by JWST to date.
+If we use the distances derived from {\bdmodelA} and estimates from the proper motion (Table~\ref{tab:prop}), the tangential velocities of those objects would be $37^{+12}_{-8}\mbox{kms} ^{-1}$ for BD1 and $67\pm 15\mbox{kms}^{-1}$ for BD2.
+The distances and velocities indicate that these BDs are likely members of the thick disk (e.g.~\citealp{dupuy12}).